-Marking Work: Students' work is both praised verbally and through PAR giving informative, formative & encouraging written comments.
-Award Stamps are widely used to encourage students and boost self-esteem.
+Marking Work: Students' work is both praised verbally and through informative, formative & encouraging written comments.
+Reward Stamps are-used to encourage students and boost self-esteem.

-Class Charts Points: are awarded by teachers for Academic work (for achieving over and above that which may be expected) and for Service (Sports / Arts / College / Community).
+Class Charts Points: are awarded by teachers reflecting the four expectations of 'Be Prepared, Be Respectful, Be Kind and Be Engaged through academic work (achieving over and above that which may be expected) and Service (Sports / Arts / College / Community).
 Positive points can also be awarded for a variety of in-class activities which may change over time depending on the focus of the College.
 Points are also awarded based on the SIMs attendance records each half term (for 95% / 100% attendance).
 Each term points are awarded based on each student's Progress Report for Attitude / Behaviour, Homework and Academic progress against target grades.
 Points determine the award of Honours certificates and the annual prizes.
 Students can spend points in the Class Charts shop or donate points to charity.

 Honour Awards: An Honour Award is given when a student has achieved a set number of class Charts points.
-These certificates range from Emerald (20 points) to Platinum (120 points).
+These certificates range from Sapphire (50 points) to Platinum (600 points).
 These awards are recorded on the child's Class Charts profile and on their SIMs profile.
 These certificates are issued by Heads of Year and Heads of Department.
-Parents receive letters / text whenever a student receives an award.
+Parents receive Class Charts notifications whenever a student receives an award.